Carolina B Maciel, MD, MSCR

 Associate Professor Of Neurology And Neurosurgery, Divisions Of Neurocritical Care And Epilepsy; Director Of Research For NCC; Critical Care Encephalographer; Associate Editor, Critical Care Explorations; Editorial Board, Neurocritical Care

 About Carolina B Maciel

 Dr. Maciel is a neurointensivist with dedicated training in EEG monitoring in critically ill patients.
 Dr. Maciel received her medical degree with honors from Universidade Federal Fluminense in Brazil, and completed her Neurology residency at Weill Cornell Medical College and Memorial Sloan Kettering Cancer Center.
 She subsequently moved to New Haven, where she underwent Neurocritical Care and ICU EEG fellowship training at Yale-New Haven Hospital.
-Subsequently, she obtained a Masters of Science in Clinical Research at Medical University of South Carolina.
+She then obtained a Masters of Science in Clinical Research at Medical University of South Carolina.

 Neurocritical CareUnited Council of Neurological Specialties, American Board of Psychiatry and Neurology

 NeurologyAmerican Board of Psychiatry and Neurology

 - Subarachnoid hemorrhage